devenkhatri/dt-n8n-workflow-backups/Zie619-n8n-workflows/Postgres/1788_Postgres_Code_Automation_Webhook.md

 # Workflow Analysis for Youtube Searcher

 ## Description
-Automated workflow to fetch and analyze Youtube video data
+Automated workflow to find and process Youtube video data

 ## Input Details
-The workflow is triggered manually and receives channel IDs and URLs as input
+The workflow is triggered manually and receives Youtube video data

 ## Process Summary
-The workflow fetches video data from Youtube using the provided channel IDs, extracts relevant information such as view count, like count, and comment count, and stores it in a Postgres database.
-It also removes short videos, sanitizes the data, and structures it for further analysis.
-The workflow uses various nodes such as httpRequest, youTube, code, set, and postgres to perform these tasks.
+The workflow fetches Youtube video data, filters and processes it, and then saves it to a Postgres database.
+It uses various nodes such as httpRequest, youTube, code, and set to perform these tasks.
+The workflow also handles errors and has comprehensive security and documentation.

 ## Output Details
-The workflow produces a structured dataset of video information and stores it in a Postgres database
+The workflow produces a list of processed Youtube video data and saves it to a Postgres database

 ## Tags
-automation, youtube, postgres, data analysis, video analytics
+automation, youtube, postgres, workflow, n8n